hackmdio/codimd/README.md

 | imgur | `config.json` | for image upload |
 | google drive, dropbox | `public/js/common.js` | for export and import |

+DB migration
+---
+Modify the file named `.sequelizerc`, change the value of the variable `url` with your db connection string.
+And run `node_modules/.bin/sequelize db:migrate`, that's it!

 Operational Transformation
 ---